Skip to main content

 Dungeons and Dragons: Honor Among Thieves (2023)

 Generally these particular critics grant a little more leeway in historical fiction that is decidedly fantasy-based, especially those that take place in an alternate world.
 In stories where magic and monsters are just part of the fabric, you’re already moving away from reality, and storytellers can make the executive decision whether it’s useful to carry with them the loaded racial politics of the real world.
-This blank slate creates room to imagine that you could have a black princess or a Latina fairy in a world that resembles medieval Europe.
+This blank slate creates room to imagine that you could have a Black wizard or a Latina fairy in a world that resembles medieval Europe.

 You do have fringe groups who demand absolute historical accuracy in all things—groups that can tolerate talking fish but not multiculturalism--and they like to make their presence known in times like these.
-Most fantasy-based fandoms have that crowd that decries POC characters for existing in their chosen universe (see: the pushback against “Rings of Power” for casting black elves) but promises it’s not racist for them to do so.
-This is the crowd that insists that black mermaids are a scientific impossibility, and I’m just going to let that speak for itself …
+Most fantasy-based fandoms have that crowd that decries POC characters for existing in their chosen universe (see: the pushback against “Rings of Power” for casting Black elves) but promises it’s not racist for them to do so.
+This is the crowd that insists that Black mermaids are a scientific impossibility, and I’m just going to let that speak for itself …

 Like many Disney fairy tales, and like much of historical fantasy, the setting of Disney’s The Little Mermaid evokes a pastiche of vague Europeanness, but where?
 And when?
 You sometimes see fans try to peg it in 1830s Denmark in reference to the original fairy-tale, but in that case what’s the French chef doing here?
 Again, the story is planted less in any historical setting and more set in “Once Upon a Time” time.
-We’re seeing more storytellers electing to mythologize their fantasy world in order to ignore, or at least work around, the racial dynamics that inhibit representation.
+We’re seeing more storytellers electing to mythologize their fantasy world in order to work around the racial dynamics that inhibit representation.
 And times being what they are, I can think of a few reasons why.

 I guess now is as good a time as any to discuss The Princess and the Frog, and I want to start by establishing something: